jianxiaoguo/website/content/en/docs/applications/deploying-apps.md

 ---
 title: Deploying an Application
 linkTitle: Deploying Apps
-description: Learn how to deploy the application to drycc.
+description: Learn how to deploy applications to Drycc using git push or the drycc client.
 weight: 1
 ---

-An [Application][] is deployed to Drycc using `git push` or the `drycc` client.
+Deploy applications to Drycc using `git push` or the `drycc` client.
+An [Application][] runs inside containers and can scale horizontally if it follows the [Twelve-Factor App][] methodology.

 ## Supported Applications

-Drycc Workflow can deploy any application or service that can run inside a container.
-In order to be scaled horizontally, applications must follow the [Twelve-Factor App][] methodology and store any application state in external backing services.
+Drycc Workflow deploys any application or service that runs in a container.
+To scale horizontally, applications must store state in external backing services rather than the local filesystem.

-For example, if your application persists state to the local filesystem -- common with content management systems like Wordpress and Drupal -- it cannot be scaled horizontally using `drycc scale`.

-Fortunately, most modern applications feature a stateless application tier that can scale horizontally inside Drycc.
+For example, content management systems like WordPress and Drupal that persist data to the local filesystem cannot scale horizontally using `drycc scale`.
+However, most modern applications feature stateless application tiers that scale well on Drycc.

 ## Login to the Controller

 {{% alert title="Note" color="danger" %}}
-  if you haven't yet, now is a good time to [install the client][install client] and [register](../users/registration.md).
+Install the client and register before deploying applications.
+See [client installation][install client] and [user registration](../users/registration.md).
 {{% /alert %}}

-Before deploying an application, users must first authenticate against the Drycc [Controller][] using the URL supplied by their Drycc administrator.
+Authenticate against the Drycc [Controller][] using the URL provided by your administrator:

 ```
 $ drycc login http://drycc.example.com